MEIA2021-Equipa6/Challenge1/README.md

 # Challenge1
-Code for challenge #1, an expert system on ... .
+Code for challenge #1, an expert system that performs the diagnosis of failures in a satellite.
 This repo includes both the code for the ENGCIA project in Drools and the PPROGIA project in Prolog.

 ## Usage of PROLOG project